Special Weather Statement issued for Owl Creek and Bridger Mountains, Wind River Basin by NWS - News Break

 Special Weather Statement issued for Owl Creek and Bridger Mountains, Wind River Basin by NWS

-Effective: 2021-05-18 14:19:00 MDT Expires: 2021-05-19 19:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is occurring with this storm.
-Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-05-18 14:19:00 MDT Expires: 2021-05-19 19:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is occurring with this storm.
+Frequent cloud to ground lightning is occurring with these storms.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Owl Creek and Bridger Mountains; Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL FREMONT COUNTY UNTIL 745 PM MDT At 717 PM MDT, Doppler radar was tracking a strong thunderstorm 7 miles southwest of Moneta, or 19 miles southeast of Shoshoni, moving north at 40 mph.
-Half inch hail and wind gusts up to 50 mph will be possible with this storm.
-This strong thunderstorm will be near Moneta around 730 PM MDT.
-Lysite and Lost Cabin around 740 PM MDT.alerts.weather.gov
+Target Area: Owl Creek and Bridger Mountains; Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL FREMONT COUNTY UNTIL 715 PM MDT At 643 PM MDT, Doppler radar was tracking strong thunderstorms along a line extending from 7 miles northeast of Boysen State Park to 15 miles west of Castle Gardens.
+Movement was north at 25 mph.
+Pea size hail and wind gusts up to 50 mph will be possible with these storms.
+These storms will remain over mainly rural areas of east central Fremont County, including the following locations...
+Bonneville.alerts.weather.gov